TJeffrey237/CS386Project/deliverables/Deliverable4-Implementation1.md

 # Introduction #
-Upkeep is a 2D pixel art puzzle experience where players take on the role of a house renovator, selecting tasks and solving puzzles to restore a home for various owners.
-As an added aspect, players can also engage in small storylines related to each house that is slowly uncovered throughout the renovating process.
+Upkeep is a 2D-pixel art puzzle experience where players take on the role of a house renovator, selecting tasks and solving puzzles to restore a home for various owners.
+As an added aspect, players can also engage in minor storylines related to each house that is slowly uncovered throughout the renovation process.
 This game is primarily designed for simplicity in all aspects of gameplay such as puzzle completion, menu navigation, and the art style.
 - Repository: [Upkeep](https://github.com/TJeffrey237/CS386Project)

 # Requirements #